MarcoAdami/Pratt-Parser-Rust/README.md

 # Algebraic Pratt Parser - Rust implementation

-It is a lighweight parser that enables the traslation of expression in a AST.
+It is a lighweight parser that enables the translation of expression in prefix notation.

 ## Project State